-This column is also where all the Sportsbet results can be found, along with some Sportsbet contact information for live chat.
-There is also an assortment of quick links, including one for Sportsbet Specials, that is, promotions.
+This column is also where all the Sportsbet Australia results can be found, along with some Sportsbet contact information for live chat.
+There is also an assortment of quick links, including one for Sportsbet Specials..

-The centre column of the racing page has a grey background with sharp black and grey text.
+The centre column of the Sportsbet Horse Racing page has a grey background with sharp black and grey text.
 This is also where Sportsbet odds will be found, once a venue is selected.

 The very top of the centre column offers easy access to a search function where it is easy to look for horses, teams and players, so this is one we often use to go right to our desired market.
 In that same area are filters for racing codes and an ability to see limit racing markets to domestic or international markets.

 The right column, as with most bookmakers, is for the bet slip.
 It cannot be hidden as it can with some bookies, but that is hardly a hanging matter.
-A couple of features of the Sportsbet bet slip worth mentioning are the automatic calculator that shows the potential dividend for a winning wager, and information that reveals if a particular market is eligible for the Sportsbet Cash Out feature, which lets punters abandon markets they no longer fancy.
+A features of the Sportsbet bet slip worth mentioning is the automatic calculator that shows the potential dividend for a winning wager.
 The bet slip also makes it simple for punters who want to construct a multi bet.